Netruk44/repo-search/readme.md

 > **Note**: Using this project requires you to supply your own OpenAI API key (set environment variable `OPENAI_API_KEY=sk-...`)
 >
 > **Costs**: Cost per query is negligible, almost always less than 1/10th of a penny unless you're writing paragraphs of text.
-Generating embeddings for the [OpenMW](https://www.gitlab.com) repository costs about $0.20 USD.
+Generating embeddings for the [OpenMW](https://www.gitlab.com) repository (~9 MB worth of source files) costs about $0.20 USD.

 ### How does it work?
 For each file in the repository, a query is sent to the [OpenAI embeddings API](https://platform.openai.com/docs/api-reference/embeddings) to generate an embedding.
 If a file is too large for a single query, it is split into smaller chunks and each chunk is embedded separately.

-The retrieved embeddings are stored in a [HuggingFace Datasets](https://huggingface.co/docs/datasets/index) dataset, which can be used by code outside of this project.
+The retrieved embeddings are stored in a [HuggingFace Datasets](https://huggingface.co/docs/datasets/index) dataset.
 Check out [the schema](#dataset-schema) for more information about using the generated dataset.

-**TODO**: The embeddings are indexed using [FAISS](https://faiss.ai/), which allows for fast nearest neighbor searches to your queries.
+> **Possible TODO**: *The embeddings are indexed using [FAISS](https://faiss.ai/), which allows for fast nearest neighbor searches to your queries.*

 ### Example Usage

+#### Local Repository
+*Generating embeddings from a local copy of the OpenMW (open source game engine) repository, then querying it.*

 ```bash
 $ repo_search generate openmw ~/Developer/openmw/apps --verbose